JeffreyMolleno/spacex-api-project/README.md

 ## GETTING STARTED

 1. Kindly use live server on running this app to prevent posible runtime errors.
-2. Please do observe that the main page contains an embedded video.
+2. Please do observe that the main page contains an embedded video on autoplay.
 To experience please do wait for it to load or you can-
 3. Click the 'Start Exploring' button to begin your journey.